Role of developers

 Transfer of common areas

-If you live in an older multi-unit development, the Multi-Unit Development Act 2011 states that after six months, common areas must be transferred to the OMC, regardless of when the development was built.
-However, this is difficult in developments where the developer is no longer trading or is in extreme financial difficulty.
+If you live in an older multi-unit development, the Multi-Unit Developments Act 2011 states that within six months of the enactment of the legislation, common areas must have been transferred to the OMC, regardless of when the development was built.
+As the legislation was enacted on 1 April 2011, this meant that the common areas should have been transferred to the OMC by 30 September 2011.
+However, this can prove to be difficult in developments where the developer is no longer trading or is in extreme financial difficulty.
 In these cases, there may be no-one on the developer’s side to start the process of transferring the common areas to the OMC.